We've independently reviewed this article to make sure it's as accurate as we can make it.

 #8 Consider Getting a White Noise Machine

-Drown Out Your Noisy Neighbors
+Drown Out Your Neighbors’ Noise

 There may also be a few improvements you can make to your apartment that might drown out the noise.
-If you live in an apartment building, you need to reach out to management to make sure these improvements are okay.
-If you live in a condo building, you may not need to ask for permission at all.
+If you live in an apartment building, you must contact management to ensure the above improvements are okay.
+You may not need permission if you live in a condo building.
 You can take advantage of the acoustics of your building to drown out noisy neighbors.